devesh711/devesh711/README.md

 [![An image of @devesh711's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/devesh711)](https://holopin.io/@devesh711)

-i am currently a student, looking for collaborating in opensource projects,I am learning web development , I am looking for help with js
+i am a student, looking for collaboration on opensource projects, Currently I am learning DevOps and Backend infra.

 ## 🌐 Socials: